Best Practices for Changing Passwords: Frequency Guidelines

 Security Policies and Regulations

-So, how often should you change your passwords?
-Here are some tips you can follow depending on the nature of the account in question.
+So, how often should you change your regular or even Chrome passwords?
+Here are some best practices for changing passwords that you can follow depending on the nature of the account in question.

 Personal Accounts

-The recommended interval for changing passwords for personal accounts varies based on their sensitivity and your online behavior.
-Updating your password every three to six months is a good practice for critical accounts, such as online banking, email, and social media.
-Using the same password across multiple sites is not recommended
+It’s good to reset your password every three to six months for critical accounts, such as online banking, email, and social media.
+Using the same password phrases across multiple sites is not recommended

 Professional and Work Accounts